By Dr. Mercola

 Two different studies have shown that taking 800 to 900 mg of DHA per day for 16 to 24 weeks resulted in significant improvements in memory, verbal fluency scores, and rate of learning.

 Low concentrations of EPA and DHA are known to accelerate cognitive decline and increase your risk for mood swings and mood disorders.
 Those suffering from depression have been found to have lower levels of omega-3 in their blood, compared to nondepressed individuals.
-A 2010 study involving 46 depressed elderly womeniv concluded that omega-3 supplementation can improve quality of life and effectively treat depression.
+A 2010 study involving 46 depressed elderly women4 concluded that omega-3 supplementation can improve quality of life and effectively treat depression.

-According to a report published in 2007 in the Alternative Medicine Reviewv, DHA and EPA in krill oil can lessen a variety of brain and mental disorders, including autism and dyslexia.
+According to a report published in 2007 in the Alternative Medicine Review5, DHA and EPA in krill oil can lessen a variety of brain and mental disorders, including autism and dyslexia.
 DHA also protects your cells from gene mutations that can lead to brain diseases such as Parkinson's and some forms of Alzheimer's disease, by preventing "misfolding" of certain proteins that occur as a result of those mutations.

 Krill Oil is a Potent Anti-Inflammatory